mantidproject/documents/Design/reflectometry-idf.md

 ## Motivation

 The reflectometry instrument scientists do not currently use an IDF and are heavily reliant on their own scripts.
-If the IDF could properly describe their setup then it would solve existing issues and improve their workflow.
+If the IDF could properly describe their setup then it would solve some existing issues and improve their workflow.

+Existing problems that a design needs to address include:
+  - An efficient way to describe the relative location of detector pixels, in relation to a 'specular pixel'
+  - Mantid incorrectly calculating angles from IDF due to multiple bounce points and constraints on L-distances
+  - Flexible description and use of multiple modes of configuration
+  - Support for 2D detectors

 Potential benefits include, but are not limited to:
   - Correct geometric description of detector components and calculation of angles to be fed into [algorithms](https://github.com/mantidproject/mantid/issues/26971)
-  - Complex beam paths to allow for accurate description of mirror action, with a view to accurately describe the effect of gravity
+  - Complex beam paths which allow for accurate description of mirror action, with a view to accurately describe the effect of gravity
   - Saving time by having multiple modes of configuration described within one file
   - Reduce known sources of error due to problems with Q error bars, incorrect angles, gravity corrections, etc.
-  - Facilitate new equipment over multiple instruments/facilities, such as 2D detectors
+  - Facilitate new equipment over multiple instruments/facilities, such as 2D detectors and triple-axis spectrometers

 ## Solution